zowe/docs-site/docs/extend/extend-cli/cli-developing-a-plugin.md

     When successful, a progress bar displays.
 Once the plug-in is installed, a message displays the status of the packages in the `node_modules` directory.

-    **Note:** If vulnerabilities are found in any of the installed dependencies, refer to [npm Docs](https://docs.npmjs.com/cli/v9/commands/npm-audit) on how to fix them.
+    **Note:** If vulnerabilities are found in any of the installed dependencies, refer to [npm Docs](https://docs.npmjs.com/cli/v9/commands/npm-audit) for how to fix them.

 **To create a unique plug-in:** Change the `files-util` directory to a name applicable for your project.